If your student is entering college this fall, they’ll soon get an invitation to attend college orientation.

 1. Student (and Parent) Independence

 Counseling professionals usually have a session on supporting your student as they begin taking more responsibility for themselves at college.
-Staffers may even point out particular times of the year when you can expect more anxious calls or texts from your student (fall midterms are a big one, for instance) and suggest how to empathize without getting overly involved.
+They may even point out particular times of the year when you can expect more anxious calls or texts from your student (fall midterms are a big one, for instance) and suggest how to empathize without getting overly involved.
 Counselors may also offer tips on how parents of first-time college students can cope with the transition of having kids in college.

 2. Financial Aid and Billing Processes